 How to Return Chop in Table Tennis

-To return a chop stroke in a most effective manner, you have to loop the ball.
+To return a chop stroke in the most effective manner, you have to loop the ball.
 The amount of topspin in your loop shot will depend upon the amount of backspin in the chop shot.
 If you see the bat of your opponent in more open-angled and the sound of hitting the ball gives you the hint of more backspin, you have to generate more topspin in your loop stroke.

 The push stroke is the other option for you to return a chop shot.
 You can push short to draw the chopper close to the table and to do that you have to contact the ball on the rise.